 - Hognose hatchlings have an egg tooth when they are born.
 This helps them break out of the egg.

-- In the wild, the hognose snakes prefer to feed on toads and frogs, which they also hunt, many times, by digging them out from under the soil.
+- In the wild, hognose snakes prefer to feed on toads and frogs, which they like to hunt by digging them out from under the soil.

-- The hognose snake has rear fangs — that is to say, its large teeth are situated at the back of its mouth.
-This is to ensure that it can pierce and swallow toads, that blow themselves up as a defense strategy, without a problem.
+- The hognose snake has rear fangs — its large teeth are situated at the back of its mouth.
+This is to ensure it can pierce and swallow toads, that blow themselves up as a defense strategy.

 - A hognose snake can live up to 18 years when they are kept in captivity.

-With their (dare we say cute) upturned snouts, many color variations, and their size, hognose snakes makes a perfect pet snake.
+With their (dare we say cute) upturned snouts, many color variations, and their small size, hognose snakes make a perfect pet snake.
 This guide will tell you all you need to know about keeping and breeding hognose snakes

-Hognose snakes are, in fact, not only one snake species but the name of several colubrid snake species who all have the characteristic of upturned snouts.
-The hognose snakes include three distantly related genera, called the Leicheterodon, and Lystrophis.
-The heterodox genus of hognose snakes is especially known for playing dead when they feel threatened.
+The hognose snakes include three distantly related genera, called the heterodox, leicheterodon, and lystrophis.
+The heterodox genus of hognose snakes is known for playing dead when they feel threatened.

-The three genera of hognose snakes contain some 14 different species of hognose snake.
-The species are as follows:
+The three genera of hognose snakes contain some 14 different species.
+They are: